RHUL-CS-Projects/graphfellow/docs/behaviour.md

 property.
 This is updated on arrival at a vertex, _before_ the `on_arrival` function (if any) is called.

+## Accessing the graph or graphs

+The GraphFellow methods `init()` and `create_graph()` return the graph that's been created.
+If there is more than one, you'll get an array of graphs instead.
+Often you don't need this, but sometimes it's helpful (for example, see how the reset button is implemented in the [regexp example](examples/regexp-details)).

+Note that you may get a graph object back from `init()` or `create_graph()` before it is ready to use, because it still needs to load its config from the JSON file linked from its container's `data-graph-src` attribute.
+You can check the graph's `is_ready` attribute, which is `true` when config has loaded.

+All graphs are added to the `GraphFellow.graphs` array in the order they were created.
+For example, if there's only one graph on the page and you didn't save it when it was returned from `init()` (or `create_graph()`, you can access it with `GraphFellow.graphs[0]`.

 ## The Graph object

+You might be accessing the `Graph` object via the result you got back when you created it, or via `GraphFellow.graphs` (see above), or — more commonly — in an event handler triggered from within the graph.
 All the event handlers are called with two arguments, `event` and `graph`.

-The `graph` object gives you access to all the components in the graph.
+The `Graph` object gives you access to all the components in the graph.

 Useful fields: